 Yea, but businesses have departments, and team leaders and status meetings.

-When you and I set a goal, who’s gonna help us get there?
+When you and I stand on the scale in our PJ’s, who’s gonna help us get to our goal weight?
+Or our debt free date?
 Setting a goal on your own requires willpower and sacrifice, even on our bad days.

 And even if you achieve your goal… then what?